MicrosoftDocs/entra-docs/docs/identity/saas-apps/stonebranch-universal-automation-center-saas-cloud-tutorial.md

 	![Screenshot shows the image of assertions.](common/default-attributes.png "Image")

-1. In addition to above, Stonebranch Universal Automation Center (SaaS Cloud) application expects few more attributes to be passed back in SAML response which are shown below.
+1. In addition to above, Stonebranch Universal Automation Center (SaaS Cloud) application expects few more attributes to be passed back in SAML response, which are shown below.
 These attributes are also pre populated but you can review them as per your requirements.

 	| Name |  Source Attribute|
 	| -------- | --------- |